abhi204/react-redux-simple-jwt/README.md

 # react-redux-simple-jwt
-A dead simple Redux-Middleware for JWT Authentication for React applications
+A dead simple Redux-Middleware for JWT Authentication in React applications